qmk/qmk_firmware/keyboards/modelm101/readme.md

 Pins:        B6       5V  B5         B4
 ```

-Please note that some versions of Model M have LED connected a ribbon cable, and not with separate wires.
+Please note that some versions of Model M have LED connected with a ribbon cable, and not with separate wires.

 Keyboard Maintainer: [iw0rm3r](https://github.com/iw0rm3r)